kauri-io/Content/IPFS 101/Applications.md

 The IPFS protocol comes in two different languages: Go and JavaScript.
 In the future we can expect to see a Python implementation.

-**go-ipfs** : The main IPFS platform.
-It's a command line tool with a daemon server, HTTP API for controlling the node, and an HTTP gateway to serve content to HTTP browsers.
+- **go-ipfs** : The main IPFS tool is a command line tool with a daemon server, HTTP API for controlling the node, and an HTTP gateway to serve content to HTTP browsers.
 It features all the commands necessary to control your own IPFS node.

-**js-ipfs** : The JavaScript browser implementation.
+- **js-ipfs** : The JavaScript browser implementation.
 Allows you to start an IPFS node directly in your program or control a node that is already running through HTTP API.

-In our tutorial, we are going to be using the Go implementation.
+In our tutorial, we use the Go implementation.
 For more information on **js-ipfs** visit the [link.](https://js.ipfs.io/)

 ## Browser extension